 The wedding music you choose is the soundtrack for the beginning of your new life!
 The bridal processional may be the highlight of your wedding for you and your guests.
 It’s a poignant moment that can live in your hearts for years to come – the beautiful and memorable walking music for both you and your bridesmaids, so choose your wedding processional(s) carefully.
-Listen free to these wedding music samples and choose your wedding music in 17 minutes!

 All the planning and decision making for your wedding day become a reality as you walk down the aisle.
 The church or chapel has been decorated, the minister, priest or rabbi chosen, groomsmen and groom have made their entrance, the bridesmaids have each gracefully made their way down the aisle, and now it’s time for you to join them as you prepare to be joined in marriage to the love of your life.

 Choosing the right wedding processional music can be a piece of cake (pun intended) if you’ve already decided what the music will be.
 However, for some, this can be a difficult decision.

 What kind of mood do you wish to convey – triumphant and noble, beautiful and flowing, traditional, or do you prefer an instrumental version of a contemporary love song?

 We’ll help you become familiar or reacquainted with the most loved wedding processionals.
 Our Wedding Music Samples album features 10-20 second samples of processionals, recessionals, ceremony music, & prelude + music for other special moments in your wedding.
 In about 15 minutes you can listen to more than 70 wedding music samples; over half of them have been used as processionals.